• Skip to primary navigation

 Stephen Miera may have been forgotten by the media and the authorities but he is not forgotten by his family.
 His youngest sister, Antonia Light, emailed me some memories.

-Antonia also remembered that some of Stephen’s office furniture was returned to the family.
+Antonia also remembered that some of Stephen’s office furniture was returned to the Miera family.
 The chairs had blood stains on them.
-Antonia said that if she had known then about DNA testing, she would have preserved the chairs instead of cleaning them so her mom wouldn’t see the stains.
-Antonia kept the chairs for a long time but then sold them at a garage sale.
+Antonia said that if she had known abck then about DNA testing, she would have preserved the chairs instead of cleaning them.
+She didn’t want her mother to see the blood stains.
+Antonia kept the chairs for a long time but ultimately, she sold them at a garage sale.
 She didn’t want to remember the blood on the chairs anymore.

-Antonia will be going through the house and her papers to see whether she or her mother ever made any notes, ever quoted something from the detective’s report in letters, diaries, or correspondence between the siblings, etc., in hopes we find something that will move this case along.
+Antonia will be going through the house and her papers to see whether she or her mother ever made any notes, ever quoted something from the private detective’s report in letters, diaries, or correspondence between the siblings, etc., in hopes that we find something that will move the Stephen Miera case along.

 • More